CICE-Consortium/Icepack/doc/source/developer_guide/dg_col_phys.rst

     * If optional arguments are passed but not needed, this is NOT an error.

-    * If checking and implementation is done properly, optional arguments that are not passed into the public interfaces will never be needed in lower subroutines.
+    * If checking and implementation are done properly, optional arguments that are not needed will never be referenced anywhere in Icepack at that timestep

     * There is a unit test in CICE to verify robustness of this approach.